mr-esser/travel-planner/README.md

 # Running the App Locally
 1. Clone this repository and switch to the main branch.
 1. Install a recent version of Node (>= v15.5.0) and NPM (>= 7.3.0).
 1. Install the necessary dependencies by running `npm install`.
+This may take a while.
 1. Sign up for a free account at [GeoNames](https://www.geonames.org), [Weatherbit](https://www.weatherbit.io) and [pixabay](https://pixabay.com).
 1. In the project root folder, create a file `.env` and replace the placeholders with your API credentials.
     ```